ibm-cloud-docs/power-iaas/manual-PER-mig.md

 3. In the **Subject** field, provide a brief description of your migration requirements.

-4. In the **Description** box under additional information, provide the following information and click **Next**:
+4. In the **Description** box under additional information, provide the following information:

-    1. The CRN (cloud resource name) of the workspace that you want to migrate.
+    - The CRN (cloud resource name) of the workspace that you want to migrate

-    2. The list of subnets configured in the workspace.
+    - The subnet configuration details for the workspace

-    3. The list of Direct Link connections that the subnets are attached to.
+    - The Direct Link connection details associated with the workspace subnets

     The {{site.data.keyword.powerSys_notm}} operations team processes the support ticket by configuring PER and other network devices in parallel with the Direct Link configuration.
 When the PER configuration is complete, the team notifies you through a ticket update that the PER configuration is ready for your validation and testing.

+5. Click **Next**:

-5. Schedule a maintenance window during which you must provision the Transit Gateway to complete the PER network configuration.
+6. Schedule a maintenance window during which you must provision the Transit Gateway to complete the PER network configuration.
 For more information, see [PER use cases](/docs/power-iaas?topic=power-iaas-network-architecture-diagrams#per-use-cases).
 To route the network traffic through PER, complete the following steps:

     1. In the [IBM Cloud console](https://cloud.ibm.com){: external}, from the navigation menu, select **Infrastructure** > **Network** > **Direct link**.